AdamVig/personal-metrics/README.md

 ### Configuration

 Copy `.env.example` to `.env` and set a value for each variable.
 These variables will be used in `docker-compose.yml` and in the Node.JS application.
+See "Finding API Tokens" below for help filling in the variable values.

 Optionally, copy `personal-metrics.conf` to `/etc/nginx/sites-available` and enable it with